-NOTE: In a DMZ configuration, the firewall is the gateway for all traffic and has three interfaces (WAN, LAN, and DMZ), as shown in Figure 2.
+In a DMZ configuration, the firewall is the gateway for all traffic and has three interfaces (WAN, LAN, and DMZ), as shown in Figure 2.
 (See Firewall Requirements.)

-DMZ Configuration
+Figure 2: DMZ Configuration

-- See Web Proxy configurations. - See SRC configurations.
+- See Configure LAN Servers on the Web Proxy on page 82. - See SRC Configuration.

-Server-Only Configuration on Network LAN
+2.3 Server-Only Configuration on Network LAN